nnellans/ado-pipelines-guide/README.md

 ## schedules (aka Scheduled Trigger)
 - Scheduled triggers configure a pipeline to run on a schedule, which is defined using cron syntax
 - `schedules` is optional, by default no scheduled runs will occur
 - Schedules can be defined in two places: the Azure DevOps UI and in YAML.
-If schedules are defined in both places, the ones in Azure DevOps UI will take precedence.
+If schedules are defined in both places, the ones in Azure DevOps UI will take precedence
 - You cannot use variables in `schedules`
 - `schedules` is not supported inside template files